VincentRisi/jportal/README.md

 * javacc  - SF JavaCC Eclipse Plug-in feature  1.5.32  sf.eclipse.javacc.feature.feature.group Rémi Koutcherawy
 * pydev   - PyDev for Eclipse 4.4.0.201510052309  org.python.pydev.feature.feature.group  Fabio Zadrozny
 * pydev   - Pydev Mylyn Integration  0.6.0 org.python.pydev.mylyn.feature.feature.group  Fabio Zadrozny
-* CocoR   - Compiler Generator Coco/R, Copyright (c) 1990, 2004 Hanspeter Moessenboeck, University of Linz extended by M. Loeberbauer & A. Woess, Univ. of Linz ported from C# to Java by Wolfgang Ahorner with improvements by Pat Terry, Rhodes University
+* CocoR   - Compiler Generator Coco/R, Copyright (c) 1990, 2004 Hanspeter Moessenboeck, University of Linz extended by M. Loeberbauer & A. Woess, Univ. of Linz
+  - ported from C# to Java by Wolfgang Ahorner
+  - ported to C++ by Csaba Balazs, University of Szeged
+  - with improvements by Pat Terry, Rhodes University
 * log4j   - Apache log4j-1.2.17.jar

+Assuming the repository has been checked out to */main/jportal*.
+The cmake is used from */main/jportal/build*, build is in .gitignore so initially one must do a *'mkdir'*  of it and from it do a *'cmake ..'*.
+Once the cmake has been made and as long as all the required tools are in place, *'make'* should complete an initial build.